How to Prioritize LGBTQ Inclusion in the Workplace

 Lots of companies do things in June to acknowledge Pride Month, so now is a great time to make your LGBTQ hiring initiative known.

 It’s worth noting, however, that celebrating Pride Month is not just something that large corporations can do.
-Small and mid-sized companies need to be visible, too, says McCloud.
-For instance, participating or sponsoring events in local communities during Pride Month can say a lot about a company’s focus on D&I (diversity and inclusion).
+Small- and medium-sized companies need to be visible, too, says McCloud.
+For instance, participating in or sponsoring events in local communities during Pride Month can say a lot about a company’s focus on diversity and inclusion.

 It could even be done through small gestures like starting an ally program for LGBTQ people in your company that lays the foundation for a more diverse and inclusive work environment, McCloud says.

 Nor is pride something that should only be acknowledged once a year.
-Bailey says it’s important to continue doing the work year-round if you want to be a company that truly champions the LGBTQ community, to make transparent what you’re doing as a company.
+Bailey says it’s important to continue doing the work year-round if you want to be a company that truly champions the LGBTQ community and to make transparent what you’re doing as a company.

 Broaden Your Recruitment Efforts With an Inclusive Workplace

-Making sure your company attracts all of the best talent will set you apart from the competition, which includes cultivating LGBTQ inclusion in the workplace.
+Making sure your company attracts the best talent will set you apart from the competition, which includes cultivating LGBTQ inclusion in the workplace.
 Monster can help.
-Get started today by downloading our diversity and inclusion guide, which will help you learn more about the importance of a diverse workforce and a detailed plain for more-inclusive hiring.
+Get started today by downloading our diversity and inclusion guide, which will help you learn more about the importance of a diverse workforce and includes a detailed plan for more-inclusive hiring.